blitzagency/ios-unity5/README.md

 This covers Unity 5+.
 At the time of this writing this has been successfully used with Unity `5.2.2f1` and `Swift 2.1` under `Xcode 7.1`.

 You only get **ONE** unity view.
-You CANNOT run multiple Unity Views in your application at once.
-So you will need a way to communicate to and from your unity content.
-I would recommend an event bus in both your unity code and your iOS code.
-AKA one central place to emit events to and listen to events from on each side.
+You **CANNOT** run multiple Unity Views in your application at once.
+You will also need a way to communicate to <-> from your unity content to your iOS app.
+I would recommend an event bus in both your Unity code and your iOS code.
+AKA one central place on both sides to emit events to and listen to events from on each side.

+In other words you will need 2 busses, 1 on the Unity side that you can call into to emit events from on the iOS side, and one on the iOS side that Unity can call into to emit events on.

 You can read more about communication between the 2 worlds from the following links: